Particular/docs.particular.net/Content/ServiceControl/creating-config-file.md

 #### Using custom domain names and TCP port number

-See [Setting a Custom Hostname](setting-custom-hostname) for guidance and details.
+- See [Setting a Custom Hostname](setting-custom-hostname) for guidance and details.
+- See [Securing ServiceControl](securing-servicecontrol) for a discussion on security implications of custom domain access and access limitation options.

 #### Embedded database location and size